In a digital world filled with endless email marketing options how do you know the right provider to choose?

 Main Differences between MailerLite vs ConvertKit

-The main differences between MailerLite and ConvertKite are:
+The main differences between MailerLite vs ConvertKite are:

 - MailerLite offers drag-and-drop email templates, whereas ConvertKit does not

-- ConvertKit offers advanced tagging of subscribers, whereas MailerLite does not
+- MailerLite does not offer advanced tagging of subscribers, whereas ConvertKit does

 - MailerLite offers a fully featured free version, whereas ConvertKit does not